 While Busan doesn’t shout “hard” to a tourist, it also doesn’t inspire ease.
 So I have one recommendation..
 Located right outside the Busan train station is the Busan City Bus Tour.
 Take it.
 It’s a quick, easy, cheap and wonderful way to get an overview of the city highlights as well as, door-to-door access to some of the obvious attractions.
 The tour offers 2 courses: a Haeundae Beach route and a Taejongdae route .
 You can transfer from one course to another.
 Admission gains you entry aboard a double-decker bus and discount on admission to participating museums, memorials, etc… Admission: 10,000W Adults; 8,000W for KTX ticket holding passengers

-Where to catch it: The tour starts at the Busan KTX station.
+Where to catch the tour: The tour starts at the Busan KTX station (photo below).
 Step outside, you’ll see a bus stop far off to the left on one of the side streets.
 This is where you can pick it up.
 Pay when you board the bus.
 If you can’t find it, ask at the Tourist Information Desk in the station.

 2. Jalgachi Fish Market